2007 Quebec general election

 The 2007 Quebec general election was held in the Canadian province of Quebec on March 26, 2007 to elect members of the 38th National Assembly of Quebec.
-The Quebec Liberal Party led by Premier Jean Charest managed to win a plurality of seats, but were reduced to a minority government, Quebec's first in 129 years, since the 1878 general election.
+The Quebec Liberal Party led by Premier Jean Charest won a plurality of seats, but were reduced to a minority government, Quebec's first in 129 years, since the 1878 general election.
 The Action démocratique du Québec, in a major breakthrough, became the official opposition.
 The Parti Québécois was relegated to third-party status for the first time since the 1973 election.
 The Liberals won their lowest share of the popular vote since Confederation, and the PQ with their 28.35% of the votes cast won their lowest share since 1973 and their second lowest ever (ahead of only the 23.06% attained in their initial election campaign in 1970).
 Each of the three major parties won nearly one-third of the popular vote, the closest three-way split (in terms of popular vote) in Quebec electoral history until the 2012 election.
 This was however, the closest three-way race in terms of seat count.
 Voter turnout among those eligible was 71.23%, a marginal difference from the previous general election in 2003.

 This was the first time since the 1970s that a government was not returned for its second term with a majority.